Dark Energy and Modified Gravity

 A large variety of models of Dark Energy and Modified Gravity is at present viable.
-Our group was involved in the coordination of the ESA Planck paper on dark energy and modified gravity for the 2015 release.
+Our group led the ESA Planck analysis on dark energy and modified gravity for the 2015 and 2018 releases.
 This includes a systematic analysis of models, codes, data, tested against Planck CMB data and in combination with external data sets.
 Future observations such as Euclid on large scale structure will test entire classes of models and check whether we can discriminate them from a cosmological constant scenario.

 In this context, our group has worked on:

 - using higher order statistics to infer cosmological parameters such as neutrino masses